mpatacchiola/self-supervised-relational-reasoning/README.md

 my_net.load_state_dict(checkpoint["backbone"], strict=False)
 ```

 The ResNet-34 model can be loaded by using the standard [Torchvision ResNet](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py) class or the [resnet_large.py](./backbones/resnet_large.py) class in `./backbones`.
 Likewise, the ResNet-56 models can be loaded by using the [resnet_small.py](./backbones/resnet_small.py) class in `./backbones` but it is not compatible with the standard Torchvision ResNet class, since it only has three hyperblocks while the Torchvision class has four hyperblocks.
-An handy class is also the [standard.py](./methods/standard.py) in `./methods`.
+A handy class is also contained in [standard.py](./methods/standard.py) under `./methods`, this automatically load the backbone and add a linear layer on top.
 To load the full model (backbone + relation head) it is necessary to define a new object using the class [relationnet.py](./methods/relationnet.py) and load the checkpoint by using the internal method `load(file_path)`.

 Code to reproduce the experiments
 --------------------------------

 The code in this repository allows replicating the core results of our experiments.
 All the methods are contained in the [./methods](./methods) folder.
+The feature extractors (backbones) are contained in the [./backbones](./backbones) folder.
 The code is modular and new methods and dataset can be easily included.
 Checkpoints and logs are automatically saved in `./checkpoint/METHOD_NAME/DATASET_NAME`, most of the datasets are automatically downloaded and stored in `./data` (SlimageNet64 and tiny-ImageNet need to be downloaded separately).
 In the paper (and appendix) we have reported the parameters for all conditions.
 Here is a list of the parameters used in our experiments:

 *Methods*: `relationnet` (ours), `simclr`, `deepcluster`, `deepinfomax`, `rotationnet`, `randomweights` (lower bound), and `standard` (upper bound).